-- Written notice of the appeal shall be filed with the clerk within 10 calendar days of receiving the results of the hearing. - The board or hearing officer appointed by the board shall hear the appeal within 20 calendar days after the notice of appeal is filed. - The student and the student's parent shall be notified in writing of the time and place of the appeal at least 5 calendar days before the hearing. - The hearing shall be conducted as a formal hearing using rules similar to those noted earlier for expulsion hearings. - The board shall record the hearing. - The board shall render a final decision no later than the next regularly scheduled board meeting after the conclusion of the appeal hearing.
+- Written notice of the appeal shall be filed with the clerk within 10 calendar days of receiving the results of the hearing. - The board shall schedule an appeal with the board, or a hearing officer appointed annually by the board within 20 calendar days. - The student and the student's parent shall be notified in writing of the time and place of the appeal at least 5 calendar days before the hearing. - The hearing shall be conducted as a formal hearing using rules similar to those noted earlier for expulsion hearings. - The board shall record the hearing. - The board shall render a final decision no later than the next regularly scheduled board meeting after the conclusion of the appeal hearing.